Do you remember the moment when a written phrase or word caught your attention?

 Hundreds of Books in One

-In a few months, we’ll be releasing a new Christian book featuring a 50-day faith journey that compiles everything into one book that I wish I had known starting out as a new believer.
+We released Your True Story, a new Christian book featuring a 50-day faith journey that compiles everything into one book that I wish I had known starting out as a new believer.

 This book-writing journey has been more than ten years in the making, but worth the journey.
 After formal seminary training, life experiences, full-time ministry, field testing, and godly mentorship, this book is near completion.